WheteThunger/ItemRetriever/README.md

 - Allows players to build, craft, reload and more using items from external sources
 - Supports building, upgrading, crafting, repairing, reloading, opening key locks, purchasing from vending machines, purchasing from vehicle vendors, and unlocking blueprints via the tech tree
 - Supports many plugins that call vanilla functions to find and take items
-- Functions as a middle man between plugins that consume items and plugins that supply items
+- Functions as a router between plugins that consume items and plugins that supply items

 ## How it works

 If you install this plugin by itself, it will have no effect.
-This plugin shines when you use other plugins which are compatible with it.
+This plugin is useful when you use other plugins which are compatible with it.

 - When the Backpacks plugin is installed, players will be able to build/craft/etc. using the items inside their backpacks.
 - When the Bag of Holding plugin is installed, players will be able to build/craft/etc. using the items inside their bags.